Skip to content

 This rotation provides the opportunity to participate in an interdisciplinary evaluation of young children (age 2-6 years) for possible autism spectrum disorders (ASDs).
 Disciplines include developmental behavioral pediatrics, psychology, speech and language pathology, occupational therapy, and social work.
 This is a training clinic, so most of the providers are clinical trainees under supervision, and there are frequent trainee observers from many disciplines, including physician trainees and allied health professionals.
 The evaluations, case discussions, and feedbacks are conducted with trainees present, which helps the trainees become comfortable with teaching and facilitating clinical training.

-The Regional Autism Center rotation fulfills a requirement in the core area of consultation.
+The Regional Autism Clinic rotation fulfills a requirement in the core area of consultation.

 The training goal of this rotation is to provide the intern with exposure and direct practice opportunities in providing psychological services as a member of interdisciplinary heart, lung, heart/lung, liver, and kidney transplant teams.
 These teams serve children who are experiencing organ failures, and who are at various stages in the pre- and post-transplant process.